 The down sampling operation also supports time offset, such as summing the current values collected by all smart meters every second, but requires each time window to start from 500 milliseconds.

 taos> SELECT SUM(current) FROM meters INTERVAL(1s, 500a); ts | sum(current) | ====================================================== 2018-10-03 14:38:04.500 | 11.189999809 | 2018-10-03 14:38:05.500 | 31.900000572 | 2018-10-03 14:38:06.500 | 11.600000000 | 2018-10-03 14:38:15.500 | 12.300000381 | 2018-10-03 14:38:16.500 | 35.000000000 | Query OK, 5 row(s) in set (0.001521s)

-In a scenario of IoT, it is difficult to synchronize the time stamp of collected data at each point, but many analysis algorithms (such as FFT) need to align the collected data strictly at equal intervals of time.
-In many systems, it’s required to write their own programs to process, but the down sampling operation of TDengine can be easily solved.
+In IoT scenario, it is difficult to synchronize the time stamp of collected data at each point, but many analysis algorithms (such as FFT) need to align the collected data strictly at equal intervals of time.
+In many systems, it’s required to write their own programs to process, but the down sampling operation of TDengine can be used to solve the problem easily.
 If there is no collected data in an interval, TDengine also provides interpolation calculation function.